MaxBlaushild/ts/README.md

 ### Lab: Make it compile

 **battle.ts** is very broken.
-Using what we just learned, and the compiler feedback, fix the file until it compiles cleanly;
+Using what we just learned, and the compiler feedback, fix the file until it compiles cleanly.
+Bonus points for making Lebron James win the battle.

 ## Additional Resources